In 2012, the state of Colorado passed laws with clear majorities in favor of recreational (not just medical) marijuana use and dispensaries.

 As with other drugs, marijuana is addictive.
 Many people in Colorado and throughout the US struggle with marijuana use disorder, as evidenced by compulsive marijuana use.
 As with any substance use disorder, marijuana addiction can be debilitating, damaging virtually every area of a person’s life.

 Addiction is a disease.
 A person can’t simply decide to stop using marijuana once they are addicted to the drug.
 Comprehensive treatment is needed to allow for full recovery and cessation of use.
-If you need a top-rated Colorado addiction treatment center near Denver, give us a call today.
+If you need a top-rated drug & alcohol rehab near Denver, give us a call today.

 Whether marijuana is legal or not, it is important to have access to evidence-based detox and rehabilitation.
 This ensures that those who struggle with marijuana abuse have the help they need to recover.